alphagov/paas-team-manual/source/support/so_you_are_on_support.html.md

 When you join the team, the DM or tech lead should arrange the following:

-* shadowing support shifts 8 weeks after joining the team
+* Knowledge transfer sessions using [this document](https://drive.google.com/drive/folders/1_yCutf5ybmNmwz1jKtqRqeyuzz4pw3I7?role=writer)
 * 2 weeks shadowing the person on support

-They should also arrange reverse shadowing for your first 2 weeks on support, with a more experienced engineer helping and supporting you.
+* 2 weeks reverse shadowing for your first 2 weeks on support

 Speak to your line manager or the tech lead if you have any questions or concerns about your shadowing experience.